 It’s too early to tell what will happen next.
 It is possible that I will ignore her and regret it later.

-It is more likely that even though I will roll my eyes and not acknowledge what she said, my mother’s words will still have entered my bloodstream and become part of me.
+But it is more likely that even though I will roll my eyes and not acknowledge what she said, my mother’s words will still have entered my bloodstream and become part of me.
 Whether I want it to happen or not, her advice will factor into my decision.
 And chances are, though it pains me to admit it, I will make a better choice because of what she said.

 While there is such a thing as bad advice, I think that most parents—my mother included—have the best intentions in mind when they offer guidance and make suggestions.
 After all, that’s the essence of advice: Thoughtful words from someone who knows and loves you, offering a bigger picture and a different perspective.
 Thoughtful words like the ones below that we moms wish someone had told us when we were teenagers.

-Ultimately, our teenagers will make their choices and live with them, and we can only hope that they will take at least some of our advice, into consideration.
+Ultimately, our teenagers will make their choices and live with them, and we can only hope that they will take at least some of our advice into consideration.